 - ensuring, as far as reasonably practicable, that the fixtures, fittings and plant do not pose any risks to the health and safety of any person.

 If the body corporate is responsible for common areas used for commercial purposes (e.g. shops or restaurants), it is considered to be undertaking a business or undertaking.
 Accordingly, as a PCBU, it has duties of care under the WHS Act for these areas.

 Where the body corporate is responsible for common areas used only for residential purposes (and so is not regarded as a PCBU), the WHS Act does not apply and officers of the body corporate do not have 'officer' duties under the WHS Act.

 If the body corporate is a PCBU, then the WHS Act applies and its officers must exercise due diligence to ensure that the body corporate complies with its duties under the WHS Act (see s27).
 Volunteer members of the body corporate are excluded from being prosecuted as officers under the WHS Act; however they can be prosecuted in their capacity as a worker if they fail to meet the duties of a worker under the WHS Act.

 A body corporate may decide to engage or employ an on-site manager to:

 - arrange for contractors to carry out maintenance and other work on the common property of the residential complex

 - arrange for short term property rentals.

 Under the BCCM Act, resident managers are engaged by the body corporate under a contract for service.
-If the body corporate engages an on-site manager as a contractor and is responsible for residential common areas, it would not be regarded as a PCBU under the WHS Act.
+If the body corporate engages an on-site manager as a contractor and is responsible for residential common areas, the body corporate would not be regarded as a PCBU under the WHS Act.
 If a community title scheme manager lives on-site, the manager may use their domestic premises to carry out work for the body corporate or a separate office area for managing the complex.